-Benchling has released a new version of the inventory table.
+Benchling has released a new version of the Inventory table.
 This article describes the new features and functionality.
-Read more about the historical inventory table and the differences between the historical and new inventory table.
+Learn more about the historical Inventory table and the differences between the historical and new Inventory table.

 Note: Inventory tables were previously called transfer tables.

 Inventory tables allow you to manage sample transfer into or between containers and allow you to update container attributes directly within your notebook entry.

 Each container type will use its own version of an Inventory table.
 With this, each Inventory table can only transfer into or update a single, specified container schema.

 Each row in an Inventory table corresponds to a transfer or a container update.
 A transfer may simultaneously transfer a sample to multiple containers.
 You may specify the barcodes to which the sample must be transferred or automatically generate barcodes.
 A container update allows you update the quantity or archive the container.